 To keep the trail easy and accessible, builders blasted ledges from the sheer cliffs, a bridge between a colossal gorge, and even a tunnel through solid rock.
 However, you should still take caution, especially if you are hiking with children.

-4.3 miles deep on the trail, you will encounter the Punchbowl Falls, while 12 miles will take you to Tunnel Falls.
+Along this 3.8 miles out/back trail, you will encounter the Punchbowl Falls, while 12 miles will take you to Tunnel Falls.
 You can camp in any of the four designated campsites in the area.

 A multi-day camping trip is necessary if you want to explore the most of Eagle Creek.
 That said, you should pack wisely; bring slippers for the campgrounds.